Maddie goes electric: episode guide

 Keep reading below for our episode guide, which will be updated as each new instalment is uploaded.

 Our annual reliability survey allows us to provide detailed information on the dependability of hundreds of new and used cars.
-Tell us about your car in the 2020 Which?
-Car Survey and you'll be in with a chance of winning £2,500.
+Use our tool to find out which are the most reliable cars.

 Episode 4 - Clean energy for your electric car